liferay/liferay-docs/develop/tutorials/articles/250-collaboration/01-item-selector/00-intro.markdown

 # Item Selector [](id=item-selector)

-An *Item Selector* is a UI component that lets users select entities in a user-friendly manner.
+An *Item Selector* is a UI component for selecting entities in a user-friendly manner.
 Many Liferay apps use Item Selectors to let users select items such as images, videos, audio files, documents, and pages.
 For example, the Documents and Media Library lets users select files.

 ![Figure 1: Item Selectors let users browse and select different kinds of entities.](../../../images/item-selector-dialog-02.png)